carbon-language/carbon-lang/docs/design/interoperability/name_mapping.md

 - If C APIs are in both `C` and `Cpp` packages, creates a divergent syntax for equivalent calls.

-### Have incomplete types in the Cpp package behave slightly differently.

-It's possible that the C++ semantics of incomplete types may differ from the Carbon semantics.
-To address this, we could work to offer slightly different behavior for incomplete types when dealing with the `Cpp` package.

-Pros:

-- Maintains consistent use of C++ APIs.

-Cons:

-- Creates an inconsistency in how the `Cpp` package functions.

 ### Don't map incomplete types

 If the type is left incomplete, Carbon could instead import pointers to